Task 1 – Preventing Fetal Alcohol Exposure

 FAR SEAS Task 1

-Task 1 of FAR SEAS will develop a regional good practice intervention package, based on available evidence, to support women of child-bearing age, particularly pregnant women, in reducing in their babies the risk of development of FASD.
-This comprehensive package will be piloted and evaluated in a regional-level implementation study.
+Task 1 of FAR SEAS is developing a regional good practice intervention package, based on available evidence, to support women of child-bearing age, particularly pregnant women, in reducing in their babies the risk of development of FASD.
+This comprehensive package is being piloted and evaluated in a regional-level implementation study in the Mazovian voivodeship (region) of Poland.

-As a first step of this work, FAR SEAS has mapped existing action to address the problem of pre-natal alcohol exposure though a survey of good and best practices.
+As a first step of this work, FAR SEAS mapped existing action to address the problem and prevent pre-natal alcohol exposure, through a comprehensive literature review and a survey of national, local or international good and best practices.